How I discovered I didn’t want to be a commercial baker:

 - In a large mixing bowl, cream the butter and sugar until light and fluffy.
 Add the eggs and lemon zest and mix.
 Add the milk and lemon juice mixture and mix on low until well combined.
 Your batter will look slightly curdled — that’s okay!

 - In a separate, small mixing bowl, whisk together the flour, baking powder, baking soda, and salt.
 Add the dry mix to the wet batter and mix on low to combine until there are few lumps.
-Divide the batter between the two cake pans and bake for 35-45 min, or until a toothpick inserted in the centre comes out clean.
+Divide the batter between the two cake pans and bake for 35-45 min, or until a toothpick inserted in the center comes out clean.

 - To make the frosting, add the butter, icing sugar, and lemon juice to a mixing bowl.
 Starting on low, mix together and slowly increase to high until the frosting is light and fluffy.